Affordable Drug Policies From InOut Labs

 For example, an FMCSA policy must address all 12 points here.

-Video: Why You Need a Written Drug-Free Workplace Policy?
+Why You Need a Written Drug-Free Policy?

-Non-DOT Drug-Free Workplace Bundle
+DOT Drug-Free Workplace Policy

 Each DOT Authority has its own specific requirements regarding what must be addressed in an employer’s written substance abuse policy.
 Testing is required for marijuana, cocaine, amphetamines, opioids, and phencyclidine (PCP).
 Some agencies also require random testing for alcohol.